yashcoder007/Canadian-Banks-Stock-Market-Analysis/README.md

 Thirdly, the SARIMA and XGBoost Regressor were trained on the time series data and prediction.
 The models performed at a mean squared error of less than 1.5 %.

-Lastly, Data Visualizations were drawn for analysis.
+Lastly, Data Visualizations was done.